Still Dreaming (Tomorrow X Together album): Marketing

 Yunika Vision ran a half-hour long special feature of six full-length uncut version of TXT music videos including "Blue Hour [Japanese Ver.]" on its screens in front of Seibu-Shinjuku Station from January 21 to January 27; the feature was also accessible for mobile viewing with high-quality sound via the "VISION α" app.

 Live performances

-TXT held the premiere performance of Japanese version of "Blue Hour" on TBS Japan's CDTV Live!
+Tomorrow X Together held the premiere performance of Japanese version of "Blue Hour" on TBS Japan's CDTV Live!
 Live!
 Christmas 4-hour special on December 21 via pre-recorded video.
 They guested on Nippon TV's Buzz Rhythm 02 on January 22 for their second performance of Japanese version of "Blue Hour".
 The band presented the song again next week on the January 26 broadcast of Nippon TV's Sukkiri.

 The band performed "Force" for the first time on TV Asahi's Music Station on January 29.
 They performed the song again on TV Asahi's Break Out on February 3.
 They performed the song "Force" in a Single-Take for The First Take which premiered on YouTube channel on February 10.
 The band continued promoting the album at the TBS Japan's Music Day by performing "Force" on July 17, 2021.